 WG Hoskins, The Making of the English Landscape, 1956

 The submitted plan was passed at referendum by 203 votes to 14.
 It was duly adopted by Mid Suffolk District Council on 24 November 2023.

 Read more on the Mid-Suffolk District Council website

 The Walsham le Willows Neighbourhood Plan is a planning policy document written by the community to guide future development in the area between 2023 and 2037.
 It is the first of its kind for the parish and is part of the Government’s current approach to planning.

-The Steering Group want to know your views on the draft Plan.
-Once the Neighbourhood Plan is ‘made’, Mid Suffolk District Council will use it to help to determine planning applications.
+Very soon the Neighbourhood Plan will be adopted by Mid Suffolk District Council who will use it to help to determine planning applications for Walsham le Willows.